Last Updated on November 4, 2022 by Lawrence Berezin

 Once upon a time, a long time ago (2013), the good witch of Parking Ticket Land convinced the powers to be that it was time to simplify NYC parking signs, including the No Standing Except Trucks Loading and Unloading sign.
 The result was an announcement from the DOT:

-New York City’s Transportation Department said it was replacing more than 6,000 parking signs with an easier-to-follow alternative, creating ‘more breathing room’ (white space), eliminating a color (sorry, blue), and reducing the number of characters needed to explain the rules to a Twitter-friendly 140 (from 250).
+New York City’s Transportation Department said it was replacing over 6,000 parking signs with an easier-to-follow alternative, creating ‘more breathing room’ (white space), eliminating a color (sorry, blue), and reducing the number of characters needed to explain the rules to a Twitter-friendly 140 (from 250).

 But what about the iconic No Standing Except Trucks Loading and Unloading sign?
 Did it get a facelift?
 And, was the facelift effective?